Feralthedogg/Novum/README.md

 ### Overview

 Novum Composite integrates state transitions, effect handling, and contract checks into a unified, chainable abstraction.
-This allows you to build complex operations as a chain of expressions.
+It enables you to build complex operations as a chain of expressions.

 ### API